Digitize home movies with vintage film projector.

-That box of old tapes in the attic is a treasure chest.
+That box of old tapes in your attic is a treasure chest.
 It holds the sound of your grandmother’s voice, the chaos of childhood birthday parties, and the first dance at your parents’ wedding.
-But those memories are trapped on formats that are fading away.
-VCRs are nearly impossible to find, and old film is growing more fragile every year.
-The only way to bring those moments back into your life is to digitize home movies, translating them into a format you can actually watch and share.
-This guide is your complete roadmap, breaking down the entire process into simple, manageable steps so you can finally rescue your family’s history.
+But those memories are trapped on formats that are quickly fading away.
+VCRs are hard to find, and old film grows more fragile every year.
+The only way to bring those moments back into your life is to digitize home movies.
+This guide is your roadmap.
+I'll walk you through the entire process in simple, manageable steps so you can finally rescue your family’s history for good.

 Key Takeaways